top of page

 Individual Therapy for Adults

-A consistent, dedicated space made entirely for you.
+A consistent, dedicated space.
 We work at the depth and pace that feels right, addressing not just the eating disorder but the more complete picture of what is driving it.

 02